Coronavirus Universal Credit & Benefits

 If you're unemployed, been made redundant, off work due to sickness, or on a low income, you could be eligible for universal credit, a means-tested benefit to help you meet your basic living costs.
 You could work for an employer, be self-employed, have been recently furloughed or made redundant, or have had a reduction in wages, and still apply.

-In response to the coronavirus crisis, the Government has made changes to universal credit, including upping the monthly standard rate – eg, from £317.82 to £409.89 for single people aged 25 or over.
-It's also removed the 'minimum income floor', to help self-employed people whose income has fallen, and increased the allowance for private renters who need help with housing costs.
+Responding to the coronavirus crisis, the Government made changes to universal credit earlier this year, including upping the monthly standard rate – eg, from £317.82 to £409.89 for single people aged 25 or over.
+It's also removed the 'minimum income floor' to help self-employed people whose income has fallen, and increased the allowance for private renters who need help with housing costs.

 You can check if you're likely to be accepted for universal credit using our 10-minute Benefits Calculator.